buildpacks/rfcs/0000-template.md

 # Summary
 [summary]: #summary

 The project has made improving our documentation a priority for 2021.
-In order to deliver on this promise, this RFC proposes defining a minimum standard for documentation that should be met before we're able to ship new versions of the lifecycle.
+In order to help deliver on this promise, this RFC proposes defining a minimum standard for documentation that should be met before we're able to ship new versions of the lifecycle.

 # Definitions
 [definitions]: #definitions